lkulowski/jupiter_dynamo_gravity/README.md

 ## 4 Results

 We calculate the zonal gravity harmonics (J2-J10) for our physically motivated dynamo zonal flow profiles.
 The zonal flow profiles with RMS velocities of 10 cm/s for the simple polynomial and minimal Ohmic dissipation models are shown below.
+For each model, we allow Jupiter's core to be compact or dilute.

 <p align="center">
   <img src="figures/jns.png" width="900">